zilishen/documentation/content/nms/acm/releases/known-issues.md

 On the Developer Portal:

-1. Open an SSH connection and log in.
+1. Open an SSH connection to the Developer Portal and log in.
 2. [Install NGINX App Protect](https://docs.nginx.com/nginx-app-protect-waf/admin-guide/install/).
 3. Stop the NGINX Agent: